polypus74/trusty_rusty_snippets/README.md

 Simple short and effective trigger strings.
 Attention was paid to putting tab stops in all the right places.
 For example, fn, struct, and enum snippets have the first tab stop before the keyword just in case you might want to add `pub` (i often forget).

+Great care was also taken to ensure that trigger strings do not clash with each other, as to avoid having to choose snippets from a drop down list.

-## Features
+## Snippets

 Most rust keywords have simple two letter triggers, i.e. the first two letters of the keyword itself, making them dead easy to recall.
-(Of course these expand to more than just the keyword).
+Of course these expand to more than just the keyword.

 - im => `impl`
 - el => `else`